mooreds/docs-1/references/sql-operations.md

 ### From clause

 The `FROM` clause of a query creates the result set that the other parts of the query will use.

-The `FROM` clause is the first part that runs when the query is executed.
+When the query is executed, the `FROM` clause runs first.

 The `FROM` clause supports three types of data sources: